 DevSecOps teams typically leverage Continuous Delivery (CD) and Continuous Integration (CI) to deploy software updates in an efficient and secure fashion.
 Adopting CD and CI also makes sense for the deployment of ML pipelines into production.
 The use of automation provides the agility for machine learning teams to quickly react to market changes; ensuring the overall effectiveness of any deployed ML model.

 Ultimately, the security and agility gained by adopting DevSecOps principles makes a perfect fit for any MLOps practice.
 It’s a best practice worthy of your consideration.

 If your organization has an idea for a project leveraging the promise of machine learning, connect with our team at MindsDB.
 As industry leaders in AI and ML, we bring both expertise and experience to help craft a successful project for you.
 Schedule some time with us at your earliest convenience.

 For a limited time, you can try MindsDB to connect to data sources, train models, and run predictions in the cloud.
-Simply create an account here, it’s free (final pricing to be announced later this year), and our team is available on Slack and Github for feedback and support.
+Simply create an account here, it’s free to try, and our team is available on Slack and Github for feedback and support.
 Check it out and let us know what predictions you come up with.

 If this article was helpful, please give us a GitHub star here.